Relations among characteristic classes of manifold bundles

-A \defterm{twisted coefficient system} over $B$ is a bundle of $R$-modules over $B$ with some fiber $A$ and structure group $\Aut_{R\text{-modules}} H^i(F;R)$, given the discrete topology.
-The $R\left[\pi_1(B,*)\right]$-module structure on $H^i(F;R)$ defined in the previous paragraph can be used to construct a twisted coefficient system that we denote $\tH^i(F;R)$.
-One can check (see e.g.~\cite[Section 5.3]{mccleary01-users-guide}) that performing this construction with a different choice of a basepoint for $B$ will result in an isomorphic twisted coefficient system.
-Moreover, maps of twisted coefficient systems correspond to maps of $R\left[\pi_i(B,*)\right]$-modules for any basepoint.

-We are interested in the case where the fiber is a closed, connected manifold.
-An \defterm{orientation} for a Serre fibration $E \to B$ with a \emph{closed, connected manifold} $M^{2d}$ as the homotopy fiber is a choice of a trivialization for the twisted coefficient system corresponding to the top cohomology, i.e. a choice of an isomorphism $or: \tH^{2d}(M;\ZZ) \toiso \ZZ$, where the right-hand side is the untwisted coefficient system over $B$.
-An \defterm{oriented Serre fibration} is a Serre fibration $E \to B$ with manifold fiber that is equipped with a choice of an orientation.
+We are interested in the case where the homotopy fiber is a closed, connected manifold $M^{2d}$.
+An \defterm{orientation} for such a Serre fibration $E \to B$ is a choice of a trivialization for the twisted coefficient system corresponding to the top cohomology, i.e. a choice of an isomorphism $or\co \tH^{2d}(M) \toiso \ZZ$, where the right-hand side is the untwisted coefficient system over $B$.
+An \defterm{oriented Serre fibration} is a Serre fibration $E \to B$ that is equipped with a choice of an orientation.

 \begin{example} Any (oriented) manifold bundle in the sense of Section~\ref{sec:definitions-and-main-result} is an example of an oriented Serre fibration, since the structure group of the manifold bundle preserves the given orientation of the fiber $M$. \end{example}